 A prominent non-monotonic ISI function was observed in cross-modal PPI (Figures 2a, 3a, 4a) and gap-PPI (Figures 2b, 3b, 4b).
 Baseline startle responses were observed at the 0 and 4000 ms ISIs, included as reference trials within a test session.
 The importance of the 4000 ms ISI cannot be understated, as it most closely resembles the PPI test trials (i.e., 30, 50, 100, 200 ms ISIs) in that the subject receives both the prepulse and startling stimuli.
 However, no significant decrease in ASR is observed at the 4000 ms ISI because of the large time interval between the prepulse and startling stimulus.
 Either the addition (i.e., cross-modal PPI) or removal (i.e., gap-PPI) of a discrete prestimulus produced robust inhibition at the 30, 50, 100, and 200 ms ISIs; inhibition that was dependent upon sensory modality, psychostimulant exposure or age.
 The power of the ISI approach is revealed by examining these effects on changes in the ISI function (i.e., sharper inflections of the ISI curve, flattening of the ISI curve, and shifts in the point of maximal inhibition).

 The utility of an approach varying the ISI to delineate effects of sensory modality in cross-modal PPI are illustrated in Figure 2a (F344/N controls between 8 and 10 months of age, n=20).
 Due to hardware and software limitations, only two prestimulus modalities can be assessed at once.
 Following habituation, concurrent acoustic and visual prepulse stimuli were used to examine PPI.
 Next, concurrent acoustic and tactile prepulse stimuli were used to assess PPI.
 Data for acoustic PPI is presented from the experimental paradigm including the concurrent presentation of acoustic and visual prestimuli (i.e., visual context).
 A prominent shift in the point of maximal inhibition is dependent upon sensory modality, suggesting a differential sensitivity to the manipulation of ISI.
 Specifically, maximal inhibition is observed at the 30 ms ISI following the presentation of a discrete acoustic prestimulus, at the 50 ms ISI following the presentation of a discrete visual prestimulus, and at the 200 ms ISI following the presentation of a discrete tactile prestimulus.
-Additionally, a flatter ISI function, indicative of an insensitivity to the manipulation of ISI, is observed following the presentation of an acoustic prestimulus relative to a visual or tactile prestimulus.
+Additionally, a flatter ISI function, indicative of a relative insensitivity to the manipulation of ISI, is observed following the presentation of an acoustic prestimulus relative to a visual or tactile prestimulus.
 A repeated measures ANOVA was conducted to statistically analyze the data, confirming our observations and revealing a significant prestimulus modality x ISI interaction [F(10,190)=22.8, pGG≤0.001, ηp2=0.546] with a prominent linear-linear component [F(1,19)=36.1, p≤0.001, ηp2=0.655].
 Notably, the interaction accounted for a large proportion of variance within the model, evidenced via measures of ηp2.